Coherency for monoids and purity for their acts: Abstract

 \section{Abstract}

-This article is concerned with the relationship between coherency of a monoid $S$ and purity properties of its acts.
-A monoid is {\em right coherent} if every finitely generated subact of every finitely presented (right) $S$-act itself has a finite presentation.
-An $S$-act $A$ is {\it absolutely pure (almost pure)} if every finite consistent system of equations over $A$ (in 1 variable) has a solution in $A$; these properties may equally well be phrased as weak injectivity properties.
-Our first main result is to show that, for any right coherent monoid $S$, every almost pure $S$-act must be absolutely pure.
-The same is true for any monoid $S$ such that every $S$-act embeds into a monogenic one.
+This article examines the three-way relationship between right coherency of a monoid $S$, solutions of equations over $S$-acts, and injectivity properties of $S$-acts.
+A monoid $S$ is {\em right coherent} if every finitely generated subact of every finitely presented (right) $S$-act itself has a finite presentation. {\em Purity properties} of an $S$-act $A$ may either be expressed in terms of solutions in $A$ of certain consistent sets of equations over $A$, or in terms of injectivity properties.
+For example, an $S$-act $A$ is {\it absolutely pure (almost pure)} if every finite consistent set of equations over $A$ (in one variable) has a solution in $A$.
+Equivalently, $A$ is {\it absolutely pure (almost pure)} if it is injective with respect to inclusions of finitely generated subacts into finitely presented (monogenic finitely presented) $S$-acts.

-Our second main result is to show that the converse of these results is not true.
-We do this by showing that every almost pure act over a particular monoid, that we name the Fountain monoid, is absolutely pure.
-The Fountain monoid is not right coherent, and is such that not every act embeds into a monogenic act.
-Finally, we give a method to build an absolutely pure or almost pure $S$-act from an arbitrary $S$-act, which yields a condition for all almost pure $S$-acts to be absolutely pure in terms of finitely presented $S$-acts, their finitely generated subacts, and certain canonical extensions.
+Our first main result shows that for a right coherent monoid $S$ the classes of almost pure and absolutely pure $S$-acts coincide.
+Our second main result is that a monoid $S$ is right coherent if and only if the classes of mfp-pure and absolutely pure $S$-acts coincide: an $S$-act is {\em mfp-pure} if it is injective with respect to inclusions of finitely presented subacts into monogenic finitely presented $S$-acts.
+We give specific examples of monoids $S$ that are not right coherent yet are such that the classes of almost pure and absolutely pure $S$-acts coincide.
+Finally we give a condition on a monoid $S$ for all almost pure $S$-acts to be absolutely pure in terms of finitely presented $S$-acts, their finitely generated subacts, and certain canonical extensions.